CoTraderCore/smart-funds-v7/README.md

 16) Add Balancer pools.

 17) Fix bug in ExchangePortal.getValue for CETH in ETH fund (from == to return input)

+18) Fix protect from sending 0 assets in withdraw
 ```